 Even for those who do not aspire to live off a personal brand, it is critical to think of your personal brand and how it is communicated to the people you network with.
 A personal brand is established by a vibe and how you interact with people, so it is critical that networking is authentic, but also positive.
 By achieving this, Vestil is confident that most people can organically build a network of people with similar interests, values, and goals.
 Since nothing keeps people accountable better than a network of those who know their values and goals, it is clear that the ideal network will be self-sustaining, self-perpetuating, and ultimately, enriching to all of the selves that constitute it.

-For the curious, Mike offers many more networking tips on his site.Opinions expressed here by Contributors are their own.
+For the curious, Mike offers many more networking tips on his site.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.